 It’s easy to get there, and you’ll only need to book accommodation in advance to organise your trip.
 You can even choose a resort with a pool and a restaurant if you don’t want to think at all about what to do during the day.

 And should you wish to visit the nearby region, which I highly recommend, you can simply book tours.

 If you like beach volleyball

-For beach volleyball lovers, Australia is one of the world’s best countries at beach volleyball, and they will find some of the best volleyballers in Surfers Paradise.
+For beach volleyball lovers, Australia is one of the world’s best countries for beach volleyball, and they will find some of the best volleyballers in Surfers Paradise.
 You can watch athletes and amateurs play on the courts along the beaches, and the public can even play for free on Friday afternoons.

-Why I don’t like Surfers Paradise
+Why I don’t particularly like Surfers Paradise

 I prefer natural, authentic destinations

 Surfers Paradise doesn’t appeal to me as I don’t find a beach with skyscrapers attractive.
 Instead, I prefer a natural, peaceful environment where I can connect with nature and learn from my visit.
 For example, I thoroughly enjoyed visiting nearby Burleigh Heads, which should absolutely be on your list if you’re spending time on the Gold Coast.
 Fingal Head in New South Wales, located very close to the Gold Coast, is one of my favourite beaches in the area.

 Surfers Paradise attracts crowds.
 Many other spots in Australia have excellent waves and a lot fewer people in the water.
 Surfers Paradise isn’t even the best surfing beach on the Gold Coast.
 Many prefer Snapper Rock.